17 Signs You Were Raised by a Narcissistic Mother

 A strong sense of self is crucial to navigating every day life.
 It stops us from allowing ourselves to be exploited or comparing ourselves to others.
 It gives us confidence in our abilities.
 Most importantly, it shapes a strong identity.

 Narcissistic parents have unreasonable expectations of their children.
 They need their children to reflect well on them.
-They can drive their offspring to achieve, competing and hoping to succeed in a desperate attempt to win their parent’s love.
+They can drive their offspring to be perfectionists with a desperate need to achieve, competing and hoping to succeed in a desperate attempt to win their parent’s love.

 Siblings in narcissistic families will often be pitted against one another, competing for the tiny crumbs of affection offered by their parents.